Configure a SQL Server Availability Group for read-scale on Linux

 Manual failover without data loss

 Use this method when the primary replica is available, but you need to temporarily or permanently change the configuration and change the SQL Server instance that hosts the primary replica.
-Before you issue the manual failover, ensure that the target secondary replica is up to date to avoid potential data loss.
+To avoid potential data loss, before you issue the manual failover, ensure that the target secondary replica is up to date.

 To manually fail over without data loss: